U.S. Visas

 Other Documents Available:

-Alien's Passport (Travel Document for Foreigners and Stateless Individuals - Fremdenpass): A medium-gray booklet issued to persons who evidently do not possess a passport or passport substitute and for whom it is unreasonable to demand that they obtain such a document.
-The document may include a notation (“Die Personendaten beruhen auf den eigenen Angaben des Antragstellers”) stating that the individual’s identity has not been confirmed by German authorities and that identifying information is based solely on statements made by the alien.
-In those instances, the Travel Document may not be used for visa issuance without other evidence to establish the bearer’s identity.
+Alien's Passport (Travel Document for Foreigners and Stateless Individuals - Fremdenpass): this is a medium-gray booklet issued to persons who do not possess a passport or passport substitute and are unable to obtain such a document.
+Sometimes the booklet may include a note saying, “Die Personendaten beruhen auf den eigenen Angaben des Antragstellers.”
+This means the German authorities have not confirmed the person’s identity, and the information is only based on what the person provided.
+In these cases, the Travel Document alone is not enough to get a visa.
+The person must show other proof of their identity.

 Available

-Issuing Authority: Registration office (Einwohnermeldeamt) of the applicant's place of residence or online on Bundesportal https://verwaltung.bund.de/portal/DE/ueber
+Issuing Authority: Certificates are available from the Registration office (Einwohnermeldeamt) where you live or online on Bundesportal https://verwaltung.bund.de/portal/DE/ueber.

 Special Seal(s) / Color / Format: There is no special formatting.